Erdragh/Kotlin-Multiloader-Template/README.md

 3. Configure dependency versions in the `libs.versions.toml` file.
 4. Open the template's root folder as a new project in IDEA.
    This is the folder that contains this README.md file and the gradlew executable.
-5. If your default JVM/JDK is not Java 21 you will encounter an error when opening the project.
+5. If your default JVM/JDK is not Java 17 you will encounter an error when opening the project.
-   This error is fixed by going to `File > Settings > Build, Execution, Deployment > Build Tools > Gradle > Gradle JVM` and changing the value to a valid Java 21 JVM.
+   This error is fixed by going to `File > Settings > Build, Execution, Deployment > Build Tools > Gradle > Gradle JVM` and changing the value to a valid Java 17 JVM.
-   You will also need to set the Project SDK to Java 21.
+   You will also need to set the Project SDK to Java 17.
    This can be done by going to `File > Project Structure > Project SDK`.
    Once both have been set open the Gradle tab in IDEA and click the refresh button to reload the project.
 6. Open your Run/Debug Configurations.
-Under the `Application` category there should now be options to run Fabric and NeoForge projects.
+Under the `Application` category there should now be options to run Fabric and Forge projects.
 Select one of the client options and try to run it.
 7. Assuming you were able to run the game in step 6. your workspace should now be set up.

 ### Eclipse